linode/linode-cli/wiki/Configuration.md

 You may also specify the path to a custom Certificate Authority file using the `LINODE_CLI_CA` environment variable.

+If you wish to hide the API Version warning you can use the `LINODE_CLI_SUPPRESS_VERSION_WARNING` environment variable.

 ## Configurable API URL

 In some cases you may want to run linode-cli against a non-default Linode API URL.